- April 26, 2023

 Getting Sicker Than Usual

 Everyone comes down with a cold occasionally.
-Yet, if someone struggles with back pain and they experience frequent illnesses, this could point to spinal misalignment.
+Yet, if someone struggles with back pain and experiences frequent illnesses, this could point to spinal misalignment.
 But how?

 A misaligned spine could cause communication issues between the spinal cord and connecting nerves.
 If these signals get mixed up, the immune system might not respond appropriately to certain infections, causing someone to frequently become ill.